 Mr. Johnson.
 Off the record for a moment.
+(Discussion off the record.)

 Mr. Johnson.
 Back on the record.

 Mr. Angleton.
 I believe that it became known that the - Attorney General had not been party to the Huston business, then the turndown -- it didn't seem surprising.